UKeyboard/dcap/README.md

 )
 ```

 In the example, we create a dataloader that randomly samples 1,000 batches of 5-way 1-shot few-shot tasks from the meta-training split of MiniImagenet.
 Each batch contains 4 tasks.
-In other words, the dataloader sample 4,000 few-shot tasks per epoch.
+In other words, the dataloader samples 4,000 few-shot tasks per epoch.

 It is recommended to use `for` loop when working with large number of few-shot tasks, say 200k:
 ```python